Understanding Subrogation Claims on Personal Injury Settlements

 You will be required to pay off any liens against your settlement or judgment award before you can keep the remaining amount.
 With a subrogation lien, the amount of money your insurance company spent on your medical bills will be deducted from your final award won.
 Then, the remaining amount will be divided to pay for legal fees, lost wages, property repairs and other losses.

-For more information about a subrogation claim during a personal injury lawsuit in Texas, consult with an attorney.
+For more information about a subrogation claim during a personal injury lawsuit in Texas, consult with a Dallas personal injury attorney.